Collation

 Rules for comparing and sorting strings.
 Defines sort order that varies by language and culture.

 Collation is a set of rules used for comparing and sorting strings.
-Since sort order varies by language and culture even for the same characters, it is an important concept in internationalization.
+Since sort order varies by language and culture even for the same characters, correct collation settings are essential in internationalized systems.
+For example, in German "ö" comes after "o," but in Swedish it is placed after "z."

 In databases, collation can be specified per table or column.
 MySQL's utf8mb4_unicode_ci performs case-insensitive comparison, while utf8mb4_bin performs binary comparison.
-Database internationalization books cover this topic in detail.
+Choosing the wrong collation can cause search result omissions and sorting errors.
+For instance, with utf8mb4_bin, "A" and "a" are treated as different characters, potentially causing username searches to fail due to case differences. find self-pleasure on Amazon cover this topic in detail.

 From a character count perspective, collation affects character equivalence.
-For example, whether "は" and "ば" are treated as identical depends on collation settings.
-Internationalization programming books provide additional context.
+Whether "は" and "ば" are treated as identical, or whether full-width "1" and half-width "1" are considered the same, depends on collation settings.
+The accuracy of text search and filtering heavily depends on appropriate collation selection. browse adult toys on Amazon provide additional context.